lightbits/lightbits.github.io/euler2/euler2.markdown

 Fixing gimbal lock with local Euler angles
 ------------------------------------------

-When I made coded up this textured 3D box I subconsciously chose that its "default" orientation (all angles set to zero) should be with its cover facing the camera, like so:
+When I made this textured 3D box, I subconsciously chose its "default" orientation (all angles set to zero) to be with its cover facing the camera, like so:

 <!-- todo: 3d model+axes seen from tilted angle with camera as well? -->
 <img style="max-width:240px;" src="../euler/model.png"/>